- CXO Track

 Most of the applications require storage.
 Either this is block storage that we are used to like HDDs or object storage the kind AWS S3 provides.
 We will learn how to attack, abuse, steal and pillage stored data due to misconfigurations or by the virtue of doing forensics on existing snapshots etc.

-- Abusing AWS S3 misconfigurations
+- Deep dive into AWS S3 misconfigurations

 - Discovering and pillaging AWS EBS